 Nipsey Russell. –No, it’s Barney from Mission: Impossible. –Bryant Gumbel. –It’s that guy from Temperatures Rising.

-Nipsey Russell (1918-2005) was an African-American comedian known as “the poet laureate of television” because he would often compose humorous poems for his frequent appearances on game shows and talk shows.
-“Barney” on Mission: Impossible was played by Greg Morris (1933-1996), also a black actor.
-Bryant Gumbel is a journalist of color best known for co-hosting NBC’s The Today Show for fifteen years.
+Nipsey Russell (1918-2005) was a Black comedian known as “the poet laureate of television” because he would often compose humorous poems for his frequent appearances on game shows and talk shows.
+“Barney” on Mission: Impossible was played by Greg Morris (1933-1996), also a Black actor.
+Bryant Gumbel is a Black journalist best known for co-hosting NBC’s The Today Show for fifteen years.
 Temperatures Rising was an ABC sitcom that aired from 1972-1974.
 It underwent multiple cast and premise changes in its two seasons, but remained set in a Washington, D.C., hospital.
-“That guy” was Cleavon Little (1939-1992), who played a doctor (of African-American persuasion), Jerry Noland.
+“That guy” was Cleavon Little (1939-1992), who played a Black doctor, Jerry Noland.
 He also starred in Blazing Saddles as Sheriff Bart.
 The poor bastard they never correctly identify is actually Brock Peters (1927-2005).
 He rose to fame by starring in Porgy & Bess and To Kill a Mockingbird.
 He later starred as an admiral in two Star Trek films and performed the role of Darth Vader in the NPR adaptation of the original Star Wars trilogy.
-Peters was black.
+Peters was Black.

 She’s got a thing for Peter Graves. –She just thinks he’s the Man from Glad. –You just think he’s The Man From U.N.C.L.E.